thunlp/EntityDuetNeuralRanking/EDRM/README.md

 ### Training and Testing Data

 The same experiment setting can be found in K-NRM paper.
-The sogou query log is not avaliable now, we will release our data after they are released.
+We will release our data after the sogou query log is released.

 ### Knowledge Graph